faenrandir/a_careful_examination/documents/book_of_mormon/chiasmus/letter-to-noah-saxton-formatted-according-to-parallelistic-patterns.md

     My proposed phrase/element pairings clearly differ in strength.
 For instance, some phrases are virtually identical ("upon the one hand" and "upon the other hand") while others possess only modest thematic resonance (e.g., "Look at the Christian world" vs. "look at this", and in some cases the pairings were even more tenuous (i.e., "compatibility" instead of "equivalence") and driven primarily by the drive to couple other similar phrases to produce a satisfying structure overall.
 The tenuousness of some pairs means it it is possible to construct somewhat different structures from the same text.
 Still, most of the structures I identified seem to have some grounding in thematic or phrase repetition that seems intrinsic to the text itself (only a few chiasms seemed especially tenuous on the whole to me).
 While the validity of any particular structure and many of the pairings may rightfully be questioned, the fact that significant repetition lends itself to the generation of several putative poetic structures with reasonable coherence seems to be a property _intrinsic_ to Joseph Smith's composition and not a characteristic _completely_ imagined by myself.

 [^naturalistic_explanations_for_chiasmus]: I have outlined various potential explanations for how chiastic structure might appear in an early 1800s composition like the Book of Mormon in [this document](https://faenrandir.github.io/a_careful_examination/best-arguments-against-chiasmus-as-evidence-of-ancientness/).
-Explanations include: 1) appearance by chance alone; 2) the author somehow gleaned the technique from one or more of the two popular Bible commentaries of that time which described inverted parallelism; 3) the author receiving commonplace training in rhetorical methods of the time such as anastrophe (inversion); or 4) the structures are a feature of oral composition, as predicted by Oral Formulaic Theory.
+Explanations include: 1) appearance by chance alone; 2) the author somehow gleaned the technique from one or more of the two popular Bible commentaries of that time which described inverted parallelism; 3) the author received commonplace training in rhetorical methods of the time such as anastrophe (inversion); or 4) the structures are a feature of oral composition, as might be predicted by Oral Formulaic Theory.

+[^letter_used_elsewhere]: Saxton would only publish the last two paragraphs in [the February 2, 1833 7:6 edition of The American Revivalist and Rochester Observer](http://www.sidneyrigdon.com/dbroadhu/NY/miscNYSc.htm).
+In 1844, the entire letter was published as part of Joseph Smith's History in the Times and Seasons, [vol 5, pg 707](https://contentdm.lib.byu.edu/digital/collection/NCMP1820-1846/id/8337).